BlueKYGirl/counting_sheep/README.md

 Since I am very rarely at those numbers, my focus will be on the supplements and behaviors that correlate with the highest percentages from my Watch data.
 At this time, I am not over any of the recommended percentages in any recorded metrics.

-Data was gathered by wearing my Apple Watch nightly for one month and making sure the Watch was in "Bedtime" mode upon retiring for the night.
+Data was gathered by wearing my Apple Watch nightly for one month and making sure the Watch was in "Sleep" or "Bedtime" mode upon retiring for the night.
 Each morning, the outputs from the Health app on my phone were entered into the following Google Form used for recording this data in a quick and user-friendly way:

 [Sleep Tracking Input Form](https://forms.gle/MngG8s4dmk8k6TRK6)